teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 <Nested answer={42}/>
 ```

+It's all about the properties.
+Declare and pass - all you need to know to use props.

-To make our login form generic and clean, let's factor out the submission logic in a property `submit`.
-It will be a funciton which returns a resolved promise if the submit action has succeded and rejected promise if there is an error.
-Let us declare a prop `submit` by the example given above:
+But how are these properties are applicable to the login form component?
+Props can make our login form more generic by extracting the submission function into a property.
+It will allow to use this component with any submission action you need(request to a test server, request to an actual server etc.).
+This prop will be called \`submit\` and will be a function which returns a resolved promise if the submit action has succeeded and rejected promise if there is an error.
+Let us declare the prop by the example given above:

 ```js
 export let submit;
 ```

-And we also need an update in the `handleSubmit` function to use the new `submit` property.
+The submission handler inside the login form should also be edited to use the new `submit` property.

 ```js
 const handleSubmit = () => {